-The Business/CIS/EAT Division also offers degrees in Website Development, Networking, and PC Skills.
-For information on these A.A.S. degrees, please see the Web Programming and Design, the Cisco Networking, Data Assurance and IT Security, and Office Professional Programs elsewhere in this catalog.
+The Business/CIS/EAT Division also offers degrees in Website development and networking.
+For information on these other A.A.S. degrees, please see the Web Programming & Design, Cisco Networking, or Data Assurance and IT Security programs elsewhere in this A.A.S. degree section of the catalog.